XueHu1995/Unity_HLPluginProject/README.md

-# DepthCameraPluginProject
+# Unity_HLPluginProject
 ---
- *Copyright (C) 2021 Listed authors: [Hisham Iqbal](mailto:hi213@ic.ac.uk)*
+ *Copyright (C) 2021 Listed authors: [Xue Hu](mailto:xh3816@ic.ac.uk)* [Hisham Iqbal](mailto:hi213@ic.ac.uk)*

  **This repository can not be copied and/or distributed without the express permission of the listed authors**

 ---

-Unity Plugin for using research mode functionality in HoloLens 2.
+To use our proposed calibration modules, you need to build your Unity Plugin for using research mode functionality in HoloLens 2.
 Modified based on [HoloLens2ForCV](https://github.com/microsoft/HoloLens2ForCV) and [HoloLens2-ResearchMode-Unity](https://github.com/petergu684/HoloLens2-ResearchMode-Unity), integrating some basic OpenCV functionality.

 Custom DLL which tries to detect the presence of tools equipped with IR-reflective markers.